Bhutan Cricket Council Board

 Bhutan Cricket Council Board is the official governing body of the sport of cricket in Bhutan.
 Its current headquarters is in Thimphu, Bhutan.
-Bhutan Cricket Council Board is Bhutan's representative at the International Cricket Council (ICC) and is an affiliate member and has been a member of that body since 2001.
+Bhutan Cricket Council Board is Bhutan's representative at the International Cricket Council (ICC) and has been an affiliate member of that body since 2001 and an associate member since 2017.
 It is also a member of the Asian Cricket Council.
-In 2017, it became an associate member of the ICC.